HarishDubbaka/Azure_Terraform/Day07/Readme.md

-This is a great summary of Terraform type constraints!
-You've covered a wide range of the fundamental and complex types that are essential for defining variables in a clean and structured way.
+Terraform type constraints!

+Tooday we've covered a wide range of the fundamental and complex types that are essential for defining variables in a clean and structured way.
 Let me add a few extra details and tips to make the guide even more comprehensive:

 ---